nb/shareadraft/readme.txt

 === Share a Draft ===
 Contributors: nbachiyski
-Tags: post, post, draft, posts, drafts
-Requires at least: 2.3
+Tags: post, post, draft, posts, drafts, share, sharing Requires at least: 2.3
-Tested up to: 2.5
+Tested up to: 2.7.1
 Stable tag: 1.1

 Let your friends preview one of your drafts, without giving them permissions to edit posts in your blog